sam-caldwell/packer-automation/README.md

 The intent of this section is to automate everything from setup to finish using a single `Makefile`.
 The idea is to keep this elegant and easy to use.

-First you'll need to install some [required software](docs/required_software.md).
+1. Install some [required software](docs/required_software.md).
 Run `make setup` and you're done.

-From time to time, you'll want to reset the environment.
+2. From time to time, you'll want to reset the environment.
 Use `make clean` to do this.

-Use `make help` to learn about the commands available in this system.
+3. Use `make help` to learn about the commands available in this system.

 #### Building Vagrant Boxes
 Ready to build a Vagrant box?
 Run this...